surma/surma.dev/content/things/spreadsheet.md

 Each iteration should be runnable and allows you to verify that it works as expected.
 This way you only have to comb through a small amount of code changes if something breaks.
 This also makes it easy for the interviewer to follow along.
 In fact, in my interviews I even created git repositories and made commits for each iteration.
 That way I could inspect diffs or reset to the previous iteration if I went down a fruitless path.

 Optimizing for Iteration also means to write code in a way that allows you to switch out parts easily as new constraints come in.
 My general advice to keep code flexible is to not hard-code constants, to use many small, well-named functions and to keep code [DRY].
 Keeping functions small makes it easier to verify just by reading that a function does what it’s supposed to do.
-If constrainst change, it’s often a matter of augmenting or replacing a single function, without having to touch any of the other parts.
-Another nice side-effect is that a good function name is basically docmentation and helps the interviewer understand what you are doing.
+If constraints change, it’s often a matter of augmenting or replacing a single function, without having to touch any of the other parts.
+Another nice side-effect is that a good function name is basically documentation and helps the interviewer understand what you are doing.

 **Disclaimer:** You should ask your interviewer what they are assessing.
 Is it development velocity?
 Accuracy?
 App performance?
 Polish?
 Accessibility?
 The answer can have strong implications for how valuable this blog post is for you.